 Holding the 34C and 38C

-While it’s apparent that the length is the biggest difference between both of these razors, to give you a better idea of what to expect should you decide on purchasing one of them, here’s how both of them look when held:
+While it’s apparent that the length is the biggest difference between these two razors, to give you a better idea of what to expect should you decide on purchasing one of them, here’s how both of them look when held:

 Despite the size here, I don’t actually find the 38C to be as unwieldy as others have claimed.